Lead without authority. Get things done through people who don't report to you.

 | Strategic | Future opportunities, influence |

-Most people overweight operational, underweight strategic.
+Most people overweight operational and underweight strategic.
+The bias compounds.
+Fix it now.

 Relationship Investments